The average hourly pay for a Client Services Representative is $15.74.

 Popular Employer Salaries for Client Services Representative

-The top respondents for the job title Client Services Representative are from the companies Bank of America Corp.
-(BOFA), Ciox Health and H&R Block.
+The top respondents for the job title Client Services Representative are from the companies Ciox Health, Bank of America Corp.
+(BOFA) and H&R Block.
 Reported salaries are highest at The Capital Group Companies, Inc. where the average pay is $18.00.
-Other companies that offer high salaries for this role include Laboratory Corporation of America (LabCorp) and Bank of America Corp.
-(BOFA), earning around $17.09 and $15.57, respectively.
-H&R Block pays the lowest at around $10.17.
-VCA Animal Hospital and Ciox Health also pay on the lower end of the scale, paying $12.00 and $13.46, respectively.
+Other companies that offer high salaries for this role include Laboratory Corporation of America (LabCorp) and Bank of America Corporation, earning around $16.86 and $16.57, respectively.
+H&R Block pays the lowest at around $10.99.
+VCA Animal Hospital and Ciox Health also pay on the lower end of the scale, paying $12.00 and $13.50, respectively.

 Client Services Representative